|Photo by: Laura Joseph, Healing With Spirit, |

-When this mother came to us on the first day of class and told us about her son's injury, we guided her on how to administer reiki for his shoulder injury he got while playing hockey.
+When this mother came to us on the first day of class and told us about her son's injury, we guided her on how to administer reiki for his shoulder injury.
 By the next day, she was elated that not only was he open to receive reiki, but that he loved it and asked for more daily.

-After a few months had past, we happened to see Suzanne, the mother, one day, and she told us how her son went from needing surgery and out of playing hockey for the season to no surgery and playing hockey within a couple months she believed as a result of the reiki she administered to her son.
+After a few months had past, we happened to see Suzanne, the mother, and she told us how her son went from needing surgery and out of playing hockey for the season to no surgery and playing hockey.
+She believed this was the result of the reiki she administered to her son.
 Here is Suzanne's story in her own words:

 I was blessed to have the opportunity to earn my Shoden Level of Jikiden Reiki during a weekend Seminar with Laura Joseph September 23-25, 2016.
 My youngest son had suffered a complex shoulder injury playing hockey the weekend before on September 18.
 He was hit from behind into the boards sustaining a left shoulder dislocation, humeral fracture with a floating fragment and was found to have a torn labrum.
 He was seen in the ER that same day and we were told he would most definitely require surgery but with the amount of swelling he had, we were advised to follow up with the orthopedic surgeon in 10 days.
 My son had considerable pain, bruising and swelling with severe limitations in his mobility.
 He was also informed he would not be able to return to play hockey for the rest of the season.